Medical Reviewer

 OxyContin Rehab

 Treatment for OxyContin abuse (and opioid use disorders) typically looks to address the physical, psychological, and social aspects of addiction.
-The cost, length, and process of addiction treatment can vary depending on factors such as the severity of addiction, and the chosen treatment facility, among other factors.
+The cost, length, and process of addiction treatment can vary depending on factors such as the severity of addiction and the chosen treatment facility, among other factors.

 Cost of Treatment

 The cost of OxyContin addiction rehab can vary widely, depending on the type of program (inpatient, outpatient, residential), the duration of treatment, location, and amenities offered by the facility.
 Many treatment facilities accept health insurance, which can help offset the cost of treatment.
-Additionally, some facilities offer sliding-scale fees or financial assistance for those in need.
+Some facilities offer sliding-scale fees or financial assistance for those in need.

 Length of Treatment